 Your Life Matters - R.E.
 Martinez

 Later in life, in my middle school years, I experienced for the first time the ugly reality of the “R” word – Racism.
 Let me further explain… Around the age of twelve, my parents divorced and went their separate ways.
 My mother and I stayed in San Antonio, Texas and my father and siblings moved to Oklahoma.
 In the city, we lived amidst diversity and were engulfed with acceptance in the Hispanic, Asian, African American, and Caucasian communities – it was just the context in which we lived.
-Later on, I moved to Oklahoma where my dad lived, and not just any place in Oklahoma, but small-town Minco, OK!
+Later on, I moved to a small town in Oklahoma where my dad lived.
 This is where things changed a little for me.
 For the first time, I saw visually and experienced personally pushback against certain races – more specifically, against the Hispanic culture.
 I did not get it.
 I did not want to, and it bothered me to no end!
 Interestingly, the word “racist” was not a “thought” in my mind back then, but the “feeling” of racism was no stranger to me.
 Racism was real, and boy did it suck!
 I grew bitter and expressed my frustration in ways that only magnified the issue and generated further feelings of hate for my own self.
 Side note – Over the years, many people have also expressed to me their own experience with these feelings, mainly because of various forms of racism against them personally.
 Feelings of inferiority are something very real in the realm of racial prejudice.
 It is only the gospel that can ultimately tackle this complex head-on.

 Feelings of inferiority are something very real in the realm of racial prejudice.
 It is only the gospel that can ultimately tackle this complex head-on.